baziotis/metap/README.md

 ```

 `mp.compile()` handles _all_ the `metap`-specific features in a single call.
-After generating `mdhtml.py` and running it, I get `1`.
+After generating `mdhtml.py` and running it, we get `1`.
 You can tell how useful
 this is by trying to write it in standard Python :)